rafichowdhury1220/enterprise-identity-graph/docs/architecture.md

 - **Modularity**: separate model, graph traversal, and risk scoring so each layer can be extended independently.
 - **Domain-driven structure**: identify business entities such as `User`, `Role`, `Group`, `Application`, and `Privilege` explicitly.
 - **Readability**: use simple Python dataclasses and clear method names so the code is accessible to reviewers.
-- **Analyst-friendly output**: include summary and recommendation text that mirrors what an IAM analyst or security architect would present.
+- **Output**: include summary and recommendation text that mirrors what an IAM analyst or security architect would present.

 ## Component overview